-Smith career coaches can help with all facets of professional development, such as exploring career directions, reviewing progress, creating advancement plans, building a personal brand, mapping out job search strategies and more.
+Smith career coaches can help with all facets of professional development, such as exploring specialization and career directions, reviewing progress, creating advancement plans, building a personal brand, mapping out job search strategies and more.

 The online MBA program at the Smith School of Business

-Studying at one of the top 10 online MBA programs can augment the benefits of distance learning and enhance degree credibility from employer perspectives.
-Dedicated to educating ambitious, motivated business professionals, the Smith School of Business can help students define their post-graduation career goals and then make the most out of their MBA experience to achieve those objectives.
+Studying at one of the top 10 online MBA programs as a part- or full-time student can augment the benefits of distance learning and enhance degree credibility from employer perspectives.
+Dedicated to educating ambitious, motivated business professionals, the AACSB-accredited Smith School of Business can help students define their post-graduation career goals and then make the most out of their MBA experience to achieve those objectives.